-Meeting other collectors and seeing their models will give you a much broader view of the hobby and could be the start of some lasting friendships.
-However, going to your first live show can be a little frightening if you don't know what to expect, and so this sheet is designed to ease you through the trauma as gently as possible!
+However, going to your first live show can be a little frightening if you don't know what to expect, and so this guide sheet is designed to ease you through the trauma as gently as possible!

 Entering the show